 Fairfax is a very small town located in the state of Oklahoma.
 With a population of 1,111 people and just one neighborhood, Fairfax is the 223rd largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Fairfax is generally considered to be a blue-collar town.
-36.41% of the Fairfax workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fairfax, you'll notice that it is more blue-collar than most other communities in America.
+36.41% of Fairfax’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fairfax is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Fairfax who work in sales jobs (9.23%), management occupations (8.97%), and teaching (7.95%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fairfax has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fairfax a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.